 Handwriting and spelling are very closely linked so we teach our children to form letters correctly right from the start.
-We use the following script, where all letters start on the line: When children have learnt to form individual letters, they are taught to make simple joins.
-Capital letters are introduced when knowledge of lower case letter is secure.
+We use the following script, where all letters start on the line.
+Year 1 and Year will still be learning cursive script but those starting school will learn to print letters and join later in educational journey.
 It is also important to teach children how to hold a pencil in the way that enables a comfortable writing style.

 Children are naturally curious and we build upon this innate ability so that they learn and work logically.
 We use our extensive resources, including our excellent outside areas, to give children first-hand experience of exploring and discovering.
 For instance, during a project on comparing environments and understanding habitats, the children explore the different areas of the dry barren playground and wall, the pond, the field and the lush wildlife garden, discovering creatures and recording what they have found.
 As well as promoting scientific skills and knowledge this also develops areas of maths, geography, art and literacy, and the children are motivated and happy in their learning.